oskeeker/paylent-backend/README.md

 ## Gradle commands

 - Run `gradle build` to build the project.
-- Run `gradle test` to build the project tests.
+- Run `gradle test` to run the project tests.

 ---